 1. Movement experimentation over exercise prescription Rather than “three sets of ten,” explore movement variations that create positive surprise.
 Can we find a way to do this task that’s less painful, less fear-laden, more capable than expected?
 That becomes the foundation of your program—funneling efforts down pathways that violate negative predictions.

-2. Breath and body awareness as gateways Breathing represents an accessible entry point—an unconscious function we can bring into conscious awareness.
+2. Breath and body awareness as gateways Breathing is an accessible point for interoception—an unconscious function we can bring into conscious awareness.
 But the goal isn’t just relaxation; it’s demonstrating modifiability.
 When someone experiences that they can influence their internal state, it challenges fixed models about their body being “broken” or “out of control.”

-3. Reframe the physical examination Your neuro exam is clear—that’s wonderful, we’ve ruled out serious pathology.
+3. Reframe the physical examination Your neuro exam is clear—that’s the essential beginning of an authentic healing relationship.
+“We’ve ruled out serious pathology.
 Your joint is stable through every test—it’s stronger than you expected.
-These aren’t just findings; they’re opportunities for experiential learning that shapes the patient’s internal model.
+That” These aren’t just findings; they’re opportunities for experiential learning that shapes the patient’s internal model.

 4. Posture awareness as an interoceptive gateway The StrongPosture® protocols use posture awareness not as a correction tool, but as a gateway to strengthen interoceptive awareness, and then strengthen somatic control.
 By focusing attention on ever-present but subtle sensations—where weight distributes through your feet, how your ribcage sits over your pelvis, the quality of movement through your spine—you bring unconscious input into conscious awareness.
 This is the same process by which we learn a new sport or modify unconscious functions like breathing.